rido-min/IoTHubMQTTBrokerPreviewSamples/python/README.md

 To verify that you have the libraries successfully installed, you can:

 1. Type `cd ..` to move into the root of the repo.
-2. Type `python` to launch the pyton interpreter
+2. Type `python` to launch the python interpreter
 3. Inside python, type `import paho_client`.
 4. If no error is displayed, then the library was successfully installed.
 5. type `exit()` to exit the Python interpreter.